cityofaustin/vision-zero/editor/testing.md

 - Locate an **unmatched** EMS record, then click the **Person ID** column and save a valid person ID value
 - Use the falafel menu to **Reset** an incident matched to a person ID
 - Use the falafel menu to modify an incident to be **Match not found**
+- Use the falafel menu to **Delete** an EMS record which is matched to a crash.
+If is is the only EMS record with this incident number, the 404 page will render.
+- Navigate to the crash details page of the deleted record and confirm it is not displayed on the **EMS patien care** card
 - The **Possible non-CR3 matches** card should display either no records if there are no matches, one match, or multiple possible matches depending on the non-CR3 match status

 #### These steps test the DB trigger that matches EMS records to crashes